laurence79/ts-array-extensions/README.md

 ### toRecord

-Returns a `Record<K,V>` extracted from the array using callbacks.
+Returns a `Record<K, V>` extracted from the array using callbacks.

-Similar in functionality to [groupBy](#groupby), but returns a Record, and can optionally aggregate values with the same key.
+Similar in functionality to [groupBy](#groupby), but returns a Record, and the last value with a matching key wins

 ```ts
 [